toddfoster/sharedprayers/content/daily/dd-night.md

 ---
-title: Daly Devotions --  At the Close of Day
+title: Daily Devotions --  At the Close of Day
 date: 2020-04-19
 weight: 504
 ---